oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 .. attribute:: dbObject.length

     This read-only property is a number.
-When ``dbObject.isCollection`` is *true*, this will have the number of elements in the collection.
+When :attr:`dbObject.isCollection` is *true*, this will have the number of elements in the collection.
 It is undefined for non-collections.